SeLite/SeLite.github.io/ExtensionSequencer.md

   * initiation of the dependant relies on the dependee

 # Loading via Extension Sequencer #
-Your add-on needs to have [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://my-plugin/content/SeLiteExtensionSequencerManifest.js_ (in UTF-8) containing something like:
+Your add-on needs to have {{chromeUrl}} _chrome://my-plugin/content/SeLiteExtensionSequencerManifest.js_ (in UTF-8) containing something like:

 ```javascript
 "use strict";